M

 It’s thought that only a few hundred individuals may be remaining; this is based on the number of fish caught rather than a true population estimate.
 The culprits for its decline appear to be infrastructure development, overfishing, pollution, mineral runoff, and dam construction, which diverts its natural spawning route.
 Habitats are also fragmenting, which makes it more difficult for the fish to congregate together in the spawning season.

 The Mekong giant catfish is currently classified as a critically endangered species by the IUCN Red List.
-Conservationists have tried to breed this fish in artificial ponds as a last-ditch effort to save the entire species, but so far all efforts to introduce them back into the wild have met with failure.
+Conservationists have tried to breed this fish in artificial ponds as a last-ditch effort to save the species.
+While reintroduction efforts have faced significant challenges and have not yet resulted in established wild populations, some releases have occurred as recently as 2025.

 Predators and Prey